-Name Title Subject of Study Field Research Field Academic Exam I Academic Exam II Kenic hi Yabuki Associate Professor 3) Urban planning Urban planning Urban planning, urban design, collaborative and co-creative planning.
+Name Title Subject of Study Field Research Field Academic Exam I Academic Exam II ●Kenichi Yabuki Associate Professor 3) Urban planning Urban planning Urban planning, urban design, collaborative and co-creative planning.
 Recently focusing on land use planning and its theory under population decline, management and utilization of vacant properties, and collaborative planning.
-Yoon Jangshik Associate Professor 3) Urban planning Urban planning Urban planning and Community development.
+Your n Jangshik Associate Professor 3) Urban planning Urban planning Urban planning and Community development.
 Urban Planning system focused on Urban structure Redesign for Sustainable city, and Community development ordinance for neighborhood management by local citizens.
 Onish i Naoki Lecturer 7) Structural mechanics of buildings, 8) Structural planning of buildings Reinforced concrete structures Area of expertise: Reinforced concrete structures; Seismic engineering.
 Main research interests: Reinforced concrete beam-column connections; Bond and anchorage of headed reinforcement; Investigation and analysis of damaged buildings after earthquake disasters.
-Refe Subject of Study Field rence Name Title Academic Exam I Academic Exam II Research Field Maki Shimura [☆] Associate Professor 10) Essay Regional development and creativity Design for Region, City, Architecture, Community, and Material.
+Refe rence Name Title Subject of Study Field Academic Exam II Research Field [☆] Maki Shimura Associate Professor 10) Essay Regional development and creativity Design for Region, City, Architecture, Community, and Material.
 The design and methodology to solve the local and social issues that based on the fundamental, practical, technical, interdisciplinary research.

-- Those who wish to apply for Specialization in Architectural Field must select six subjects including one or two subjects of your academic advisor's study field in Academic Exam I. If you wish to select an academic advisor marked with () in the faculty members list, you may choose the 10) Essay from the subjects of Academic Exam I. - Those who wish to apply for Specialization in Architectural Field must select one subject of your academic advisor's study field in Academic Exam II. - If you wish to be supervised by a faculty member marked with an asterisk (), you may apply to YNU Interfaculty Graduate School of Innovative and Practical Studies (IFGS).
-Students who wish to apply to IFGS must consult with the supervisor in advance. - If you wish to be supervised by a faculty member marked with two asterisks (), you need to apply to YNU Interfaculty Graduate School of Innovative and Practical Studies (IFGS).
-Students who wish to apply to IFGS must consult with the supervisor in advance.
+- Those who wish to apply for Specialization in Architectural Field must select six subjects including one or two subjects of your academic advisor's study field in Academic Exam I. If you wish to select an academic advisor marked with () in the faculty members list, you may choose the 10) Essay from the subjects of Academic Exam I. - Those who wish to apply for Specialization in Architectural Field must select one subject of your academic advisor's study field in Academic Exam II. - If you wish to be supervised by a faculty member marked with asterisks (), you need to apply to YNU Interfaculty Graduate School of Innovative and Practical Studies (IFGS).